Azure/vm-scale-sets/preview/upgrade/autoosupgrade-doc.md

 ## Automatic OS Upgrade Execution

-Expanding on the description in the Application Health section, VMSS OS Upgrades executes following steps:
+Expanding on the description in the Application Health section, scale set OS Upgrades execute following steps:

 1) If more than 20% of instances are Unhealthy, stop the upgrade; otherwise proceed.
 2) Identify the next batch of VM instances to upgrade, with a batch having maximum 20% of total instance count.